ibraheem-zeer/Mastering_JavaScript_in_20_Days/Day3.W3.md

 console.log(teacher)        // output = Khlid

-// in the second console.log the output will be same the first one
+// in the second console.l, og the output will be same the first one
 ```

 **Note :** blocks are not scopes until they have a let or const inside of them